 The Mayken™ Solution

-Mayken™ Hazmat Solutions uses our own proprietary disinfectant that has been approved by Health Canada.
+Mayken™ Hazmat Solutions uses our own proprietary disinfectant spray that has been approved by Health Canada.
 It has a dwell time of less than five minutes and leaves no residue.
 Because additional wiping is not needed, we truly offer a “spray and walk away” disinfecting service.
 Our certified hazmat technicians can be in and out of your workplace, home or vehicle with minimal interruption and inconvenience.